 There is currently no scientific evidence indicating that ayahuasca (or DMT) is addictive.
 Some users have reported a psychological desire to recapitulate the perceived positive associations they experience during an ayahuasca trip.
 It is worth noting that ayahuasca is currently being evaluated as a therapeutic option for substance use disorder, but data collected is very preliminary and research is ongoing.

 Overall, ayahuasca is not a drug that should be used recreationally.

-If you or a loved one struggle with a substance use disorder, The Recovery Village Palm Beach can help.
+If you or a loved one struggle with a substance use disorder, The Recovery Village Palm Beach at Baptist Health can help.
 Call to speak with a representative to learn how professional addiction treatment can help people achieve their sobriety goals.

 Daniels, Joe.
 “Colombia’s ayahuasca ceremonies in spotlight after tourist’s drug death.”
 The Guardian, August 31, 2018.
 Accessed July 22, 2019.